How we ranked the greatest players in baseball history

 Is an attempt by the sabermetric baseball community to summarize a players total contributions to their team in one statistic.
 WAR basically looks at a player and asks the question, If this player got injured and their team had to replace them with a minor leaguer or someone from their bench, how much value would the team be losing?

 We understand that there are many baseball fans who hate advanced statistical analysis.
 We don’t care.
-In order for our rankings to be taken seriously by serious baseball historians and statisticians we needed to use a method that was credible.
+In order for our rankings to be taken seriously by serious baseball historians we needed to use a method that was credible.
 If you think WAR is ridiculous, that’s fine.
 Start your own website and make your own rankings.

-The Foundation of our Ratings System
+II.
+The Foundation of our Player Ratings System

 Here’s an important reason we decided on WAR as the basis for our rankings: we looked at the best players at each position and noticed that WAR basically seemed to get things right.
 Where we expected a player to be in the top 10 or top 20, they usually were.
 There were some surprises, sure.
 But for the most part if we thought a player was great before we looked at WAR, he still was after.
 And where we were surprised, we investigated and it made sense.
 We didn’t always agree, which is why we added a subjective factor to our ratings formula.

-We used a combination of Career WAR, WAR7 (the total of a player’s WAR in his best seven seasons), and WAR3 (the total of the player’s three best seasons).
+We used a combination of Career WAR, WAR7 (the total of a player’s WAR in his best seven seasons), prime performance, and WAR3 (the total of the player’s three best seasons).
 That served as the core of our ratings, but we wanted to weigh the career and peak value at different levels.

-Timeline and Color Line Adjustment
+IV.
+Timeline Adjustment and Color Line Adjustment

 We simply don’t think it makes sense to have 10-15 pitchers who toiled during that era rank in the Top 100.
-Those pitchers were able to start 45-55 games a year in leagues where the competition was not well balanced, which increased their impact on the field.
+Those pitchers were able to start many games a year in leagues where the competition was not well balanced, which increased their impact on the field.
 The game in the 19th century was much, much different than it is today.

 You’ll notice the absence of players who played their entire careers prior to 1900.
 In our opinion, baseball was such a different game in the 19th century that it’s impossible to compare the stars of that era with those who played later.
-At a later date we intend to compile a list of the top players of the 19th century.

 Our Timeline Adjustment was simple, based on the debut year of the player: